 Over 70% of questions in most papers will be from core topics and only the rest will comprise of non-core topics.
 If you haven’t completed your syllabus, then you must concentrate only on the core subjects now.

 This is also helpful if you are using study guides.
 Study guides aren’t always comprehensive as they just that— study guides and are only suggestive of the main concepts that you need to learn.

 - Take Rest

 With exams nearing, it doesn’t mean you must not have rest.
 Resting is as important as eating the right food.
 Enough has been said about a good night’s sleep.
+WE are one of the CBSE schools in India and one vital piece of advice we can give you is that take rest and care for your mind.
 Just ensure you get a good sleep—the minimum required 8 hours—so that you can be fully focused during your exams.
 Studying late nights or getting up early to study will cause more harm than good.

 Take at least 30 minutes of exercise every day- go to a gym or take a brisk walk or just cycle.
 You will feel reinvigorated and it will also help to declutter your brain.